What is the difference between counselling and psychotherapy?

 How many sessions will I need?

-I offer short term therapy and open ended therapy.
-Some people come for a few sessions and some want to continue longer.
+I offer short term therapy and open-ended therapy.
+Some people come for a few sessions, and some want to continue longer.
 In our first session, we'll talk about what your issues are and agree an initial period of time to work together that feels right for you.
 We'll review our work together regularly, to make sure you're getting what you want from the sessions, and we'll keep an open conversation about how long you would like to keep coming for.

 Will I feel better straight away?

 You'll experience ups and downs in therapy, sometimes you'll feel like things are going really well, and sometimes you might feel like you want to quit.
 I believe the important thing is that we keep talking about how you're doing.
 It is important we work at a pace you can manage.
-You are always in control of what you bring to therapy and it is my job to support you through difficult periods.
+You are always in control of what you bring to therapy, and it is my job to support you through difficult periods.

 Are the sessions completely confidential?

 The contents of our sessions are confidential.
 However, in order to work as effectively as possible with you and in keeping with my professional code of ethics, my clinical work is supervised by a more experienced therapist.
-This means that I share anonymised client material with them during supervision sessions.
+This means that I share anonymized client material with them during supervision sessions.
 If there are things going on for you that mean there is a risk of harm to you or someone else, then it will be important for me to ensure all concerned are kept safe.
 In these circumstances, I may need to share information with relevant authorities.
 If this were to become an issue in one of our sessions, wherever possible and appropriate, we would talk this through in detail and work collaboratively to establish the most appropriate path of action.

 What personal information will you obtain and keep?